-(2) This table does not include the Offered Bonds being offered by this Official Statement or the 2024 Series A Bonds which were issued subsequent to February 1, 2024.
+(2) This table does not include the Offered Bonds being offered by this Official Statement, the 2023 Series OP Bonds or the 2023 Series Q Bonds which were issued subsequent to November 1, 2023.

 The Outstanding Auxiliary Obligations

 The Auxiliary Obligations under the Master Indenture are the obligations of the Authority for the payment of money under Liquidity Facilities and Interest Rate Contracts.